Peeni Henare’s exit was messy — But his political legacy deserves respect

 It wasn’t just the huge stonking win the Māori Party’s social media first strategy pulled off, it was also the reality that Oriini won.

-Oriini has in her short time as an MP come across as flakey as hell and when a person of deep mana like Peeni losses to the shallow, I think it hurts on a very deep level.
+Oriini has in her short time as an MP come across as flakey as hell and when a person of deep mana like Peeni loses to someone whose political depth has yet to be proven, I think it hurts on a very deep level.

 Deeper than most realise and I think this loss put Peeni into a tailspin.